-The Kauffman No. 1 Pit (WDID 0403009, well permit no. 42901-F) is located in Larimer County in part of the E1⁄2 of Section 20 and the NW1⁄4 of the SW1⁄4 of Section 21, Township 5 North, Range 68 West of the 6th P.M.
-Active mining at the site has ceased and the site has been undergoing reclamation for several years.
+The Kauffman No. 1 Pit (WDID 0403009, well permit no. 42901-F) is located in Larimer County in part of the E1/2 of Section 20 and the NW1/4 of the SW1/4 of Section 21, Township 5 North, Range 68 West of the 6th P.M.
+Active mining at the site has ceased and reclamation activities at the site are limited to the establishment of dry-land grasses.
 The site contains three unlined ponds of approximately 24.7 acres, 9.1 acres, and 1.1 acres, all exposed to the atmosphere prior to January 1, 1981.
 As of 2012, all groundwater exposed to the atmosphere after December 31, 1980 has been backfilled so that there are no new evaporative depletions associated with this site.
 The applicant placed additional backfill on the eastern side of the 24.7-acre pond to meet reclamation requirements.
-Consumption of water at the site during this plan period will be limited to dust control at the site required during reclamation.
-The replacement water will be supplied by a lease with the City of Loveland.